DFA Passport Renewal: How to Renew Your Passport

 • Select DFA office: DFA Aseana (main office), satellite offices, SM/Robinsons mall branches, or provincial offices

-• Pick available appointment date and time (flexible scheduling available, best to book 2-4 weeks in advance)
+• Pick available appointment date and time (best to book 2-4 weeks in advance)

 • Payment methods: credit/debit card, GCash, PayMaya, 7-Eleven, Bayad Center, or online banking

-• Receive confirmation email and save confirmation code
+• Receive confirmation email and save confirmation code; print or screenshot details

 3